-Who will be responsible for deciding when to use the government’s new power of forced medical treatment and discrimination based on medical status?
+Who will be responsible for deciding when to use the government’s new powers of forced medical treatment and discrimination based on medical status?
 Those people that you would least want to be responsible.
 Most people in government positions will understand the intent of the law and not abuse it, focusing instead on whatever they believe to be productive, attempting to do what’s right.
 Corrupt, power mad tyrants will gravitate towards these sorts of policies so they can make an ethical case to exercise their power.

 Encourages Ineffective Governments

-Any idiot in positions of power can close borders or create new laws to ban people from doing certain things or use threats to enforce control.
+Any idiot in a position of power can close borders or create new laws to ban people from doing certain things or use threats to enforce control.
 We need to stop calling these “tough decisions” and instead call them “dumb decisions”.
 Such binary decisions can be made with a coin, by flipping it.
 It’s the dumbest way of addressing problems.
 It takes competence and effort to simultaneously allow people their freedom whilst addressing society’s problems.
 Outcomes are far superior when people are intrinsically motivated to follow the direction provided by the government.
 Leadership should appeal to reason and an individual’s responsibility rather than the use of force.
 This is true in government and in business.
 In general the following can be asserted:

 A leader who must use force is a failed leader

 If a significant proportion of people aren’t intrinsically motivated to follow the direction of a leader and force must be applied for them to conform, then that’s a massive red flag indicating that perhaps the leader has got it wrong.
 In fact that is exactly how good leaders check their work.
 Leaders aren’t perfect.
 Leaders aren’t smarter than everyone they lead.
 Leaders can get it wrong.
+Leaders listen.
 Using force isn’t being a leader, it’s being a dictator.
 Dictatorships usually lead to dark places.